 There is a wide range of seasonal adjustment software and interfaces available to use.
 The summaries provided give links to where you can download the relevant software.

-For official statistics, the two most commonly used seasonal adjustment methods are X-12-ARIMA and TRAMO-SEATS.
+For official statistics, the two most commonly used seasonal adjustment methods are X-13-ARIMA-SEATS (particularly the previous version X-12-ARIMA) and TRAMO-SEATS.

 |Responsible||United States Bureau of the Census|

 X-13-ARIMA=SEATS is based on the X-11 filter based approach to seasonal adjustment.
 It uses linear filters to estimate and remove the systematic calendar related effects.

 It also combines the use of ARIMA models for forecasting and regression.
 It includes the SEATS component part of the TRAMO-SEATS seasonal adjustment package.

 It is flexible but also a very robust seasonal adjustment package.

 There are many different platforms available: A native DOS executable, a windows interface, linux, and an implementation into SAS.
 Note that the different implementations may not have all the full options as used in the original programs direct from the United States Bureau of the Census website.